 Valid syringe diameters are from 0.1 mm to 50.0 mm.
-If the diameter is out of this range, the display will show to its previous value.
+If the diameter is out of this range, the display will show 'oor'.
+Pressing any key restores the diameter display to its previous value.
 Changing the syringe diameter will not zero any current settings.
-Section 12.7, "Syringe Diameters and Rate Limits", is a representative list, for reference, of syringe diameters for various syringe manufacturers and syringe sizes.
+Section 11.6, "Syringe Diameters and Rate Limits", is a representative list, for reference, of syringe diameters for various syringe manufacturers and syringe sizes.

-7.1.1 Default Volume Units
+6.1.1 Default Volume Units